entry Apr

 across.

-have always known that the area is
+I have always known

-volcanically a bit “iffy.”
-After all, from my
+that the area is volcanically a bit “iffy.”
+After

-is, above "Bay of Naples" in this image) I can see
+(lower right) is, above "Bay of Naples" in this

-Mt.
+image) I can see Mt.
 Vesuvius way over to the east.
-It (Vesuvius, not

-years.
-(And that’s just one 6 short of a hell of a
+these last 66 years.
+(And that’s just one 6 short of

-volcano!)
-But that’s only the tip of the volcano.
+a hell of a volcano!)
+But that’s only the tip of the

-Vesuvius is a child (less than 20,000 years old)
+volcano.
+Vesuvius is a child (less than 20,000 years

-compared to the roaring land-forming engines that
+old) compared to the roaring land-forming engines

-earlier produced almost everything else in this
+that earlier produced almost everything else in this

 image: the Fuorigrotta Plain and everything to the